auth0/auth0-cli/docs/auth0_rules.md

 ---
 # auth0 rules

+*DEPRECATED!* Rules are deprecated and will be removed in the near future.
+Users should migrate all rules to actions.
+See https://auth0.com/docs/customize/actions/migrate/migrate-from-rules-to-actions for more details.

 Rules can be used in a variety of situations as part of the authentication pipeline where protocol-specific artifacts are generated.

 ## Commands